BatchClayderman/LB-PEAKS/readme.md

 # LB-PEAKS

-"LB-PEAKS.py": This is the official implementation of the LB-PEAKS scheme in Python programming language.
+"LB-PEAKS.py": This is the official implementation of the LB-PEAKS scheme in (``Post-Quantum Searchable Encryption Supporting User-Authorization for Outsourced Data Management``) Python programming language.

 ## Option